ajaxxxxxxxx/ajaxxxxxxxx.github.io/index.md

 ![image](https://user-images.githubusercontent.com/112358568/210427354-a304fc08-f74e-47fe-ad71-736bfa93e8e9.png)

 ### **Lead Developer:** [McTiddies4Lunch](linxx.app/McTiddies)
 - The head of our Development team, Tiddies is second to TheMrNewVegas in leading developmental changes to the modpack while also delegating development tasks to other developers.
-In addition he is the creator of [Nostalgia](https://github.com/McTiddies4Lunch/Nostalgia/wiki) & the soon to come Lost Runes modlist which will be featured on our wiki here!
+In addition he is the creator of [Nostalgia](https://www.modlists.net/04Nostalgia/Home/) & the soon to come [Lost Runes](https://www.modlists.net/03LostRune/Home/) modlists.

 ![image](https://user-images.githubusercontent.com/112358568/210428921-904333d6-8ead-4a71-9762-8ee4a26bb83c.png)